< CSRD Regulations (3 Important Requirements to Master)

 What is the difference between CSR and CSRD?

-voluntary business approach where companies integrate social and environmental concerns into their operations and stakeholder interactions.
-It focuses on ethical business practices, sustainability, and philanthropy but lacks standardized reporting requirements.
+Corporate Social Responsibility (CSR) is a voluntary business approach where companies integrate social and environmental concerns into their operations and stakeholder interactions.
+It focuses on ethical business practices, sustainability, and philanthropy, but lacks standardised reporting requirements.

-mandatory EU regulation requiring large companies to disclose their environmental, social, and governance (ESG) impacts.
+The Corporate Sustainability Reporting Directive (CSRD) is a mandatory EU regulation requiring large companies to disclose their environmental, social, and governance (ESG) impacts.
 It enforces strict reporting standards to ensure transparency, comparability, and accountability in sustainability performance.

 In short, CSR is voluntary and broad, while CSRD is legally binding and standardised.